ark-lang/docs/spec/01_Introduction/07_Attributes.md

 Attributes are used to modify and restrict behaviour on certain declarations.
-An attribute is denoted with square brackets `[]` that surround the attributes identifier, followed by an optional "=" symbol and a value.
+An attribute is denoted with a hash symbol followed by square brackets `#[]` that surround the attributes identifier, followed by an optional "=" symbol and a value.

 ## Examples
 The following will mark the function `foo` as deprecated.
 This will produce a warning on compilation.

-	[deprecated]
+	#[deprecated]
 	func foo() {

 	}